jedld/pretentious/README.md

   end
 ```

-Note that creating another instance of TestClass3 will result in the creating of another Scenario
+Note that creating another instance of TestClass3 will result in the creation of another Scenario

 ## Things to do after